Play your cards right to find true bargains on Las Vegas' ritzy Strip.

-A reserved poolside chaise is half price Monday through Friday at Bellagio’s Cypress Pool.
-Or go for the “premium” chaise—complete with Evian misters, chilled towels, mini smoothies, and attendants adjusting umbrellas—which costs $50 midweek, half its Saturday rate.
+A reserved poolside lounge chair is $50 Monday through Thursday at Bellagio’s Cypress Pool—complete with Evian misters, chilled towels, mini smoothies, and attendants adjusting umbrellas—half its Saturday rate.
 3600 Las Vegas Blvd.
 S., 693-7075.

 4 EAT EARLY

 The secret to eating well—really well—on a budget, even at celebrity-chef restaurants, is to eat earlier.
-At the white-tablecloth Greek restaurant Estiatorio Milos, you can lunch on a meze plate, grilled bass flown in daily from the Mediterranean, and walnut cake for dessert for $20.13.
+At the white-tablecloth Greek restaurant Estiatorio Milos, you can lunch on a meze plate, grilled bass flown in daily from the Mediterranean, and fresh fruit or Greek yogurt for dessert for $22.13.
 The Cosmopolitan, 3708 Las Vegas Blvd.
 S., 698-7930.

-three-course lunch special featuring delights such as steamed mussels and pot de crème.
+three-course lunch special featuring delights such as steamed mussels and red velvet bacon waffle.
 The best part: Lunch runs late.
 Grab a table at 4:15 p.m. and linger through evening.
 The Cosmopolitan, 3708 Las Vegas Blvd.
 S., 698-7910.

 5 HEAD FOR HAPPY HOUR

 Las Vegas is thick with happy hour menus.
-The appetizers at Stratosphere’s Level 107 Lounge (that’s 107 floors above the Strip) can fill you up and the cocktails are two-for-one from 4 p.m. to 7 p.m.
+The appetizers are half-price at Stratosphere’s Level 107 Lounge (that’s 107 floors above the Strip) and can fill you up, and the cocktails are two-for-one from 4 p.m. to 7 p.m.
 2000 Las Vegas Blvd.
 S., 380-7764.

 At the trendy Lavo lounge overlooking Treasure Island Hotel & Casino’s pirate ship show, a glass of happy hour bubbly is $7, as are two big Kobe beef meatballs with garlic bread and spicy tomato sauce.
 The Plazzo, 3325 Las Vegas Blvd., S., 791-1800.